Strength-Based Unarmed Brawler Builds in DnD 5e

 Tasha’s Cauldron of Everything introduced a new fighting style that made unarmed builds much more enticing.
 The Unarmed fighting style, available exclusively to Fighters, lets you do 1d6 + Strength modifier damage with your unarmed attacks.
 If you’re not holding a weapon or shield, that goes up to 1d8.
 Also, at the start of each turn, you can deal 1d4 damage to each creature you’re grappling as a free action.

 With this fighting style, your fists (or feet, or forehead) do damage comparable to most 1-handed martial weapons.
 The catch is that you can’t use a shield.
 There is the opportunity to do an extra 1d4 damage per turn for free, but this won’t compete with the raw damage output of a strong great weapon build.
 That’s OK.
-It’s fine to do things because you like the flavor, even if they’re not completely optimized.
-Fighters do a lot of damage to begin with, so it evens out.
+You can do things because you like the flavor, even if they’re not completely optimized.
+Fighters do a lot of damage, so it evens out.

 What About Paladins, Rangers, and Barbarians?